 Britten wrote several outstanding operas, his feeling for words, vivid orchestration and mournful melodies making him a natural dramatist too.

-The impressive line-up of soloists comprises soprano Emma Bell, tenor David Butt Phillips and baritone Roderick Williams.
+The impressive line-up of soloists comprises soprano Emma Bell, who has triumphed in the title role of Vanessa at Glyndebourne Festival Opera this summer, tenor David Butt Phillips and baritone Roderick Williams.

 War Requiem is performed by the combined forces of an 80-strong chorus, a children’s choir of 40, and the choir and orchestra of English National Opera conducted by Martyn Brabbins.